Hierarchical proximal Galerkin: a fast $hp$-FEM solver for variational problems with pointwise inequality constraints: Examples

 The convergence of the PDAS solver is capped at $O(h)$ since the partial degree is fixed at $p=1$ whereas the other strategies observe an expected convergence rate of $O((h/p)^{3/2})$.
 Per dof, the high-order discretizations achieve the smallest error.
 Moreover, the average time taken per linear solve is clearly competitive with the low-order discretizations coupled with a finer mesh.
 In fact the best strategy, $hp$-uniform refinement, featured a discretization that resulted in wall-clock times that were roughly 24 times faster, per linear solve, than the PDAS strategy for an error of $10^{-2}$.

-To test the preconditioner constructed in \cref{sec:preconditioning,sec:preconditioning:obstacle}, in \cref{tab:oscillatory-obstacle} we tabulate the average right-preconditioned GMRES iterations and wall-clock time per Newton step of the hpG solver for various choices of $h$ and $p$.
+We now test our linear system solver strategy via the Schur decomposition \cref{fig:solver2}.
+In \cref{tab:oscillatory-obstacle} we tabulate the average right-preconditioned GMRES iterations and wall-clock time per Newton step of the hpG solver for various choices of $h$ and $p$.
 We pick $\beta = 10^{-4}$ in $E_\beta$ in \cref{eq:pG-matrix} and choose a relative stopping tolerance of $10^{-5}$ for the GMRES solver.
 For comparison, we include a row with the average wall-clock time per Newton step via a sparse LU factorization.
 The GMRES iterations are bounded with respect to $p$ and only grow at a mild polylogarithmic rate as $h \to 0$.
 Moreover, the GMRES solver always resulted in faster average solve times per linear iteration than the LU factorization.